trinodb/trino/presto-docs/src/main/sphinx/optimizer/statistics.rst

 Table Statistics
 ================

-Presto supports statistics based optimizations for queries.
-For a query to take advantage of these optimizations, Presto must have statistical information for the tables in that query.
+Trino supports statistics based optimizations for queries.
+For a query to take advantage of these optimizations, Trino must have statistical information for the tables in that query.

 Table statistics are provided to the query planner by connectors.